okeowo-cloud/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 100-move_to_utf8.sql: script converts hbtn_0c_0 database to UTF8 (utf8mb4, collate utf8mb4_unicode_ci) in your MySQL server.

+101-avg_temperatures.sql: script displays the average temperature (Fahrenheit) by city ordered by temperature (descending).

-101-avg_temperatures.sql: script  displays the top 3 of cities temperature during July and August ordered by temperature (descending).
+102-top_city.sql: script displays the top 3 of cities temperature during July and August ordered by temperature (descending).

+103-max_state.sql: script displays the max temperature of each state (ordered by State name).